dupluck/.github.io/README.md

    npm install -g netlify-cli
    ```

-3. Initialize Git in this directory:
+3. Initialize Git in this directory (if not already done):
    ```
    git init
    git add .